 - 1. (i) (c) Horace Danby

 - (ii) (c) he studied the wiring

-- (iii) (a) he was allergic to flowers
+- (iii) he was allergic to flowers

-- (iv) (c) sneeze
+- (iv) sneeze

-- (v) (b) Victor Canning

 - 2. (i) (a) Horace Danby to the young lady

-- (ii) (b) the lady forgot its number combination
+- (ii) the young lady doesn't have the key

 - (iii) (d) A Question of Trust by Victor Canning

-- (iv) (c) repaired
+- (iv) repaired

-- (v) (d) both (b) and (c)
+- 3. The young woman had caught Horace Danby red handed while he was lurking around in the house at Shotover Grange.
+Posing as the wife of the owner of the house, she told Horace that she had arrived just in time but did not expect to find a burglar in her house.
+When Horace said that he'd run away, she replied that she'd inform the police about him and get him arrested for entering someone else's in the absence of the owners or the servants to rob it.

-- 3. The young woman was most certainly smarter and a better con artist than Horace Danby.
+- 4. The young woman was most certainly smarter and a better con artist than Horace Danby.
 She came to the house at Shotover Grange with the same purpose as Horace: to steal the jewels kept in the safe.
 However, the confidence and sence of authority she exuded fooled Horace enough to make him believe that she really was the lady of the house.

-- 4. Though Horace Danby was a brilliant thief, he was caught in the end.
+- 5. Though Horace Danby was a brilliant thief, he was caught in the end.
 He faltered because he readily handed over the jewellery to the so-called owner of the house.
 He was tricked by the lady in red into opening the safe without using his gloves.
 As a result, he left his fingerprints on it and was caught two days later and never got a chance to rob again.

-- 5. The young woman had caught Horace Danby red handed while he was lurking around in the house at Shotover Grange.
-Posing as the wife of the owner of the house, she told Horace that she had arrived just in time but did not expect to find a burglar in her house.
-When Horace said that he'd run away, she replied that she'd inform the police about him and get him arrested for entering someone else's house in the absence of the owners or the servants to rob it.

 - 6. Horace Danby was a good and respectable citizen.
 He was about fifty years old and he was unmarried.
 He was a locksmith.
 He was very successful in his business.
 Despite all these qualities, he was not completely honest.
 He had been to jail once.
 So he hated the thought of jail.
 During his time in jail he developed love for books and reading.